 ***If you live in North Carolina and come across a bird that you think may be in need of help, please read the Injured Birds, Baby Birds and Bird 411 pages on this web site for more information on what to do when you find one.

 Please read that information first before calling us as it might answer some of your questions.
 This way we can keep the rescue line open for other emergencies.

 If you have read the information and are certain the bird you found needs help, give us a call: 1.855.407.3728 (1.855.40 RESCU).
 Speak clearly & slowly and leave your phone number (we can't call back if you don't leave a message with your number).

 ***If you live outside North Carolina and need help with an injured bird, you can go to your state's fish & wildlife service website and seek referral.
 You can also call your local animal control office and ask for a referral.
 Local veterinary offices and/or humane society should also be able to point you in the right direction (most of these organizations do not rescue wildlife or birds, but they can give you a referral).
 Please be sure the person you give the bird to has a FEDERAL permit and is a licensed wildlife rehabilitator.
 There are federal laws surrounding wild birds, legally you must get the birds to a licensed rehabilitator within 24 hours.
 You cannot legally try to raise or help the bird yourself.

-Interested in donating or volunteering?
-Check out our How to Help, Volunteer and Donate pages.
-You can also click on the donate button at the top of this page.
+Interested in other types of donating or volunteering?
+Check out our How to Help, and Volunteer pages.